 Maine Coon Cat Breed Origin & History

 This big kitty is an American breed because it was first recognized in — you guessed it! — Maine.
-It's unclear how Maine Coons came to America, but there are many guesses (some more realistic than others).
+It's unclear how Maine Coon cats came to America, but there are many guesses (some more realistic than others).

-The Maine Coon is part raccoon.
-This was considered because Maine Coons have big, fluffy tails.
+- The Raccoon Theory: The Maine Coon cat is part raccoon.
+This was considered because Maine Coon cats have big, fluffy tails.
 They also like to dunk their food in water, which is a common trait among raccoons.
 Of course, that's not enough evidence to make this strange theory even remotely true.
 A raccoon-cat cross is biologically impossible!

-The Maine Coon was created by Bobcats mating with domestic cats.
-This hypothesis would explain the Maine Coon's ear tufts, big paws, and immense size.
+- The Bobcat Theory: The Maine Coon cat was created by Bobcats mating with domestic cats.
+This hypothesis would explain the Maine Coon ear tufts, big paws, and immense size.
 But like the raccoon theory, this is probably not biologically possible, and nothing supports it so far.

-Some people believe that Maine Coons are the descendants of Queen Marie Antoinette's longhaired cats.
+- Queen Marie Theory: Some people believe that Maine Coon cats are the descendants of Queen Marie Antoinette's longhaired cats.
 It's said that these cats were smuggled into America by a captain, Clough, who had plans to rescue the Queen from the guillotine.
 But Marie Antoinette, as everyone knows, lost her head.
 Some historians suggest that the cats ended up staying with Clough in Maine.

-The final and most logical theory states that Maine Coons stayed ashore.
+- The Truth (Probably): The final and most logical theory states that Maine Coon cats stayed ashore.
 Since they were such excellent rodent hunters, they were welcomed on farms.
 Maine is known to be cold, especially back in the days of no heaters.
-But the Maine Coon's coat helped it adapt and survive.
+But the Maine Coon cat’s coat helped it adapt and survive.
 Natural selection led to large cats with plush coats.

 Maine Coon Cat Breed Personality

-The only thing larger than the Maine Coon is its personality!
+The only thing larger than the Maine Coon cat is its personality!
 This is a loving cat known for its devotion to their family.
 While they may not be super cuddly, they love nothing more than being next to you.
-That could mean lounging on the couch or watching you fold laundry on the bed.
 This feline will often follow you from room to room - they enjoy being a part of your daily routines and everywhere you are!

-Even though the Maine Coon is friendly and loving, they can be a bit shy at first.
-Despite their large size, they can be timid.
+Despite their large size, the Maine Coon cat can be quite timid.
 Your cat will need time to adapt to your home and its daily routine.
-You will need to gain the cat’s trust while they’re adjusting to their new home.
-If you are patient and kind, the Maine Coon will form a deep bond with you, as well as the rest of the household.
-Once the Maine Coon gets to know you, you'll discover a lot of their quirky behaviors.
-One thing that sets Maine Coons apart from other cats is their love of water.
+You will need to gain the cat's trust while they're adjusting to their new home.
+If you are patient and kind, the Maine Coon cat will form a deep bond with you, as well as the rest of the household.
+Once your Maine Coon cat gets to know you, you'll discover a lot of their quirky behaviors.

 Maine Coon Characteristics (Physical)

-Through time, the Maine Coon has evolved into a hardy, tough breed.
+Through time, the Maine Coon cat has evolved into a hardy, tough breed.
 Their ruggedness is thanks to breeding in the harsh, northern climate, leading to an immense coat and fluffy tail.
 But a Maine Coon's looks aren't all about being big.
-As previously stated, Maine Coons have very distinct breed characteristics that define them as a Maine Coon.
-Being big is just the beginning!
+As previously stated, Maine Coon cats have very distinct breed characteristics that define them as a unique breed.

 Maine Coon Size

-Legends say there are Maine Coon cats as big as 60 pounds!
+Legends say there are Mainecoon cats as big as 60 pounds!
 But breeding standards are a bit less than that, although still impressive.
-Female Maine Coons can reach 17 pounds, while males can be up to 27 pounds.
+Female Maine Coon cats can reach 17 pounds, while males can be up to 27 pounds.
 Surprisingly, their length, on average, reaches 3.3 feet.
-That's pretty large!
 In comparison, the average domestic cat is about 10 pounds with an average length of 18 inches.

 Head